OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

     5. <h3 id="system_cb()"> System Callback </h3>

         The System Callback function creates a system object and allows restoring the previous system configuration(if any).
 Hence, it cannot be `NULL`.
-Kindly refer to the **[Design system callback](#systemcallback)** guidlines for retrieving more information about System Callback function.
+Kindly refer to the **[Design system callback](#systemcallback)** guidelines for retrieving more information about the System Callback function.

     6. ### Data